myselfdeepdas/Face-App/README.md

 5) Congratulations !! all the captured faces has been detected.
 6) All the number of faces which is detected will be shown to your screen.

+# NOTE:
+* MASTER BRANCH IS THE OPEN-SOURCE CONTRIBUTING BRANCH, ANYONE CAN CONTRIBUTE TO THIS BRANCH ONLY, DONT MAKE PR OR CHANGES TO OTHER BRANCHES.

 ## Developer 👨‍💻